Luk1e/CapstoneProject/README.md

 ### Backend

-To start the backend, ensure you have a MySQL server running.
+To start the backend, ensure you have a MySQL server running and have installed Java and Maven.
 Then, follow these steps:

 1. **Navigate to the backend directory**:
    ```bash